Locone

+The Locone, before entering the reservoir of the same name in the territory of Minervino Murge.

 The Locone is a river in the Apulia and Basilicata regions of southern Italy.
 The source of the river is near Spinazzola in the province of Barletta-Andria-Trani.
 From there, the river flows north and forms the border between the province of Barletta-Andria-Trani and the province of Potenza for a short distance.
 The river re-enters the province of Barletta-Andria-Trani and is joined by a left tributary flowing from the province of Potenza before entering the Ofanto south of Cerignola as a right tributary of the river.